-You really need to make this easy and delicious Plum clafoutis!
-At the halfway point between a Dutch baby and a dense rich flan, this classic French dessert made from simple ingredients requires very little forethought and takes no time to make.
-Here, juicy, sweet plums are enveloped in a rich and silky batter then baked until puffed and golden brown.
-Heavenly.
+You really need to make this easy and delicious Plum Clafoutis!
+At the halfway point between a Dutch baby and a dense flan, this classic French dessert made from simple ingredients requires very little forethought and takes no time to make.

-Clafoutis (Cla-foo-tee), is a baked classic French dessert made with fruit, traditionally cherries, that are arranged in a buttered dish and covered with a crepe-like mixture, made with eggs, flour, sugar and milk.
+The fruit is arranged in a buttered dish and covered with a simple batter that is made with eggs, flour, sugar and milk.
 When placed in the oven to bake, it puffs up beautifully with streaks of fruit juices spilling throughout.

-The clafoutis is most often served at room temperature, dusted with powdered sugar and sometimes a little whipped cream on the side.
+A clafoutis is most often served slightly warm or at room temperature, dusted with powdered sugar and sometimes a little whipped cream or ice cream on the side.

 The beauty of this plum clafoutis is that it uses mostly pantry ingredients that you will likely have on hand.
 This, and the fact that it so easy to throw together, makes it an ideal dessert to whip up at the last minute.